atolab/cdds/examples/helloworld/helloworld.rst

 Building Hello World
 ********************

-We recommend using cmake, which is explained in a following chapter.
+We recommend using :ref:`CMake`, which is explained in a following chapter.
 Other examples will make use of that.

 However, to kick things off, a native way of building the Hello World example is provided.

 Linux Native Build